EndPointCorp/end-point-blog/2021/11/forwarding-google-forms-responses-to-api.md

 // Load settings
 ```
-Here, we have three functions.
 First, we would like to have a menu item on the form to access the add-on.
 This is done through the  `createAddonMenu().addItem` function within the `onOpen` trigger.
 We also have the `onInstall` trigger that does the same thing as what `onOpen` is doing.
 With these, both installing the add-on for the first time and opening the form creates an add-on menu item called "Configure".

 `createAddonMenu().addItem` accepts two arguments, a label (`Configure`) and a function name to be executed when the item is selected (`showSidebar`).
 In the code above, it will run the `showSidebar` function. `showSidebar` initializes the add-on's view by loading and running the HTML file we specified in `createHtmlOutputFromFile`.
 Since we are passing `sidebar` to the function, it will automatically assume the filename `sidebar.html` and load the file from our project.